 In February of the following year Van Gogh moved to Arles, where he painted in isolation, depicting the Provençal landscape and people.
 Gauguin joined him in the fall, and the two artists worked together.
 In December of 1888, after the two artists had a falling out, Van Gogh suffered his first mental breakdown.
 Numerous seizures and intermittent confinements in mental hospitals in Arles, Saint-Rémy, and Auvers-sur-Oise followed from that time until 1890.
 Nevertheless, he continued to paint.
 In 1890 Van Gogh was invited to show with Les Vingt in Brussels, where he sold his first painting.
 That same year he was represented at the Salon des Indépendants in Paris.
 Van Gogh shot himself on July 27, 1890, and died on July 29 in Auvers-sur-Oise, France.

-After visiting Van Gogh in Saint Remy, we drove to Les Baux, the isolated ruins atop a craggy lunar-like rock outcropping in the hills called Les Alpilles.
+After visiting Van Gogh Asylum, we drove to Les Baux, the isolated ruins atop a craggy lunar-like rock outcropping in the hills called Les Alpilles.
 This ghost town sits above a small pedestrian village at its entrance.
 Les Baux dates from the 1100s when it was home to an independent population of 6,000 residents.
 King Louis XIII razed the town in the 1600s out of fear of the town’s power and independence.
 The ruins, views, and landscape make this an unforgettable site.

 Additional information for visiting Van Gogh in Saint Remy